 When you need to give a big presentation, PowerPoint is one of the most user-friendly tools to build a slide deck.
 A well-made PowerPoint captures the audience's attention and reinforces your presentation with visuals.

 Few apps make it as easy as PowerPoint to add animations to your slides.
 In this tutorial, you'll learn how to add animations in Microsoft PowerPoint.
+You'll see that animation PowerPoint templates are the best way to kickstart your next presentation design.

 How to Add Animations to PowerPoint (Quick Video)